 - a) Approach: RFP response shall demonstrate a thorough understanding of the purpose and scope of the project.
-Identify and describe planning for mitigation of schedule risks that the Proposer believes may adversely affect any portion of the Authority's schedule such as accounting for fire danger shutdowns, weather, or imposed contractual wildlife limitations. - b) Schedule: RFP response shall describe Proposer's implementation plan and schedule in order to meet the Authority's schedule based on the daily production and capacity needed to complete the project and fulfill all contractual obligations by the termination date. - c) Fire Prevention: RFP response shall describe fire prevention approach and whether Proposers' woods employees received the requisite firefighter training necessary to take action in the event of an operations fire, using the fire preventive equipment required in Exhibit C, Fire Precautions and Control. - d) Equipment: RFP response shall describe the equipment to be used to accomplish the specified and prescriptive work as described in this RFP solicitation.
-List the type of equipment the Proposer will use to meet the contractual specifications.
+Identify and describe planning for mitigation of schedule risks that the Proposer believes may adversely affect any portion of the Authority's schedule such as accounting for fire danger shutdowns, weather, or imposed contractual wildlife limitations. - b) Schedule: RFP response shall describe Proposer's implementation plan and schedule in order to meet the Authority's schedule based on the daily production and capacity needed to complete the project including all or part of the Optional areas, and fulfill all contractual obligations by the termination date and interim dates as specified, or earlier. - c) Fire Prevention: RFP response shall describe Proposer's fire prevention approach, equipment, and whether Proposers' woods employees received the requisite firefighter training necessary to take action in the event of an operations fire, using the fire preventive equipment required in Exhibit C, Fire Precautions and Control. - d) Equipment: RFP response shall list and describe the equipment to be used to accomplish the specified and prescriptive work as described in this RFP solicitation.